 Snyder Langston Opens Its Doors

 Snyder Langston is formed by Don Snyder and Bill Langston, two young ambitious men who are driven by their desire to build with integrity.
 Don is the field expert who manages the building process and Bill is the classic entrepreneur who focuses on sales and the client relationship.
 Bill’s vision is to maintain long-term clients by offering preconstruction services in addition to construction services.
 Gasoline is 35 cents a gallon and Orange County consists primarily of Orange groves and fields.

 The Early Years

 Gayle Jones is hired to support Don and Bill in office services and contract administration.
 Snyder Langston is contracted for design-build service for their first auto dealership in Newport Beach.
 The following year, Snyder Langston is tapped to build a new Volkswagon dealership in Corona, beginning their progressive growth and symbolizing their auto dealership sector focus for the next 14 years.
 The company begins working with long-term architect partners, Leason Pomeroy Associates (LPA) and Ware Malcomb on a variety of projects.

 Selected by Chrysler Corporation, Ford Motor Company, and multiple dealerships, Snyder Langston goes on to build over 100 dealerships over the next ten years.
 As part of the delivery of these dealerships, Snyder Langston creates an in-house architecture group that manages the design needs of projects with a focus on economical options in order to provide clients with added value.
-Gayle Jones joins the Snyder Langston partnership and the company takes on the construction of multiple buildings in the Irvine Industrial Complex, primarily for Irvine Company.
+Gayle Jones is being promoted to partner and the company takes on the construction of multiple buildings in the Irvine Industrial Complex, primarily for Irvine Company.